amybohbeanii/pintos/threads/DESIGNDOC.md

                    Alarm Clock
                    ===========
 ### ---- DATA STRUCTURES ----
->> Copy here the declaration of each new or changed ‘struct’ or ‘struct’
+>> A1: Copy here the declaration of each new or changed `struct' or
->> member, global or static variable, ‘typedef’, or enumeration.
+>> `struct' member, global or static variable, `typedef', or
->> Identify the purpose of each in 25 words or less.
+>> enumeration.
+Identify the purpose of each in 25 words or less.

 |File changed | devices/timer.c |
 | ------------- | ------------- |